spanifer/grid-battle/README.md

 ### Data Model

+Following the flowchart I have tried to map all the necessary data relations to create the data model.
 Halfway through development I began to realize how to *think* to approach modeling data.
 The updated chart below shows most of the data model utilized.
+Unfortunately it doesn't completely reflect the implemented code, but this is the foundation it lays on.

 ![Data Model](readme/diagrams/data-model.drawio.svg)